lucasbasquerotto/cloud/README.md

 2. Prepare the repositories defined in the `extra_repos` defined for the context in the environment file (`main.<ctx>.extra_repos`), which could be used, for example, to setup all the required repositories of a development environment to setup the workspace.
 It also clones the repositories of the pods defined for the nodes of the context (used when transfering templates of the pod to the actual pod repository in remote hosts, because Ansible requires that templates should be in the local machine, as well as some validations).
 This step doen't run when the `--prepare` and `--fast` flags are specified.

 3. Defines and validates the context (`ctx_data`) variable, [merging and overriding parameters](#mergeable-parameters), defining the context ansible fact to be used for the next steps, so that those steps don't need to do it again.
-Validates schemas for services, nodes, tasks and pods, and do several other types of validations, like the existence of some files that will be transfered.
+Validates schemas for services, nodes, tasks and pods, and do several other types of validations, like ensuring the existence of some files that will be transfered.

-4. Creates the hosts file to be used by Ansible when connecting to hosts (when new hosts are created dynamically, this file is updated) as well as the (optional) configuration file (`ansible.cfg`), that by default is the file [ansible/ansible.cfg](ansible/ansible.cfg), but can be overriden using the `cfg` property in the context object (in the environment file):
+4. Creates the hosts file to be used by Ansible when connecting to hosts (when new hosts are created dynamically, this file is updated) as well as the (optional) configuration file (`ansible.cfg`), that by default is the file [ansible/ansible.cfg](ansible/ansible.cfg), but can be overridden using the `cfg` property in the context object (in the environment file):

 ```yaml
 # ...